Vaidyanath/kub-onprem/README.md

 may be doable just keep in mind that you will have to reimplement the CoreOS's built in stuff like the [kubelet-wrapper](https://coreos.com/kubernetes/docs/latest/kubelet-wrapper.html)

+# TLS
+tls assests are auto-generated for each node the cluster

 # Logging
 A preconfigured Sumo Logic collector is integrated, all you have to do is to provide a Sumo Logic API Access Key through a kurbenetes secret, the